25 Aug Natural Sunlight Tops Office Perk for Employees

 What companies need to do is hire an Employee Experience staff to improve work conditions like what Wework is doing.
 It makes a huge effort in designing co-working spaces that will help their tenants be more productive to the point where they study how people walk around their co-working spaces.
 Companies also need to listen to employees and hiring global mobility managers to understand what type of workplace environment is ideal for them.
 All too often, employers think of the bottom line.

-Since companies conduct employee surveys to gather feedback about performance, it’s high time companies add studies about they type of workspace that will improve their employees’ productivity and well-being.
+Since companies conduct employee surveys to gather feedback about performance, it’s high time companies add studies about the type of workspace that will improve their employees’ productivity and well-being.

 As employee experience becomes increasingly important to attract, engage and retain top talent, the workspace is now recognized as an integral part of this experience.
-California Corporate Housing does the same with its corporate housing and furnished apartments.
 Everyone likes to feel at home, whether in their home or office.

-Global mobility managers would do well to take note of the importance of work-life balance for many Bay Area professionals who are used to getting good perks.
+Global mobility managers would do well to take note of the importance of providing a work-life balance for many Bay Area professionals who are used to the many perks that big companies here offer.
+(Dennis Clemente)